-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Farmingdale is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Farmingdale is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Farmingdale who work in teaching (13.52%), office and administrative support (12.84%), and sales jobs (12.30%).
+Unlike some boroughs, Farmingdale isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Farmingdale are a mix of both white- and blue-collar jobs.
+Overall, Farmingdale is a borough of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Farmingdale who work in sales jobs (11.24%), office and administrative support (8.65%), and management occupations (8.36%).

 Farmingdale is a very ethnically-diverse borough.
 The people who call Farmingdale home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Farmingdale residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Farmingdale include Irish, German, Polish, and English.
+The greatest number of Farmingdale residents report their race to be White, followed by Asian.
+Farmingdale also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 15.47% of the borough’s residents.
+Important ancestries of people in Farmingdale include Irish, Italian, German, English, and Polish.

 The most common language spoken in Farmingdale is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Polish.